 Although not an academy focus, PBC's athletic prowess is now also another facet of the College, being recognised both on the Sunshine Coast and beyond.
 For the first time, PBC was awarded the high schools Per Capita Trophy for North District Track and Field.
 While it is important to celebrate such successes, results are not the only criterion for a successful sports year.
-In 2022, PBC saw its largest ever participation rates in sporting trials, entered more PBC school teams than ever before and school sports carnivals had attendance rates not previously matched.
-Two students, Jett F. and Ania M. both placed second in the Noosa District Sportsperson of the Year Award.
-Jett and Ania represented Queensland in the National Football (Soccer) Carnival held in Perth.
-Kyan B. also competed at the Queensland Secondary School Athletics Carnival as well as being a member of the Queensland Roar development Squad.
+In 2023, PBC saw its largest ever participation rates in sporting trials, entered more PBC school teams than ever before and school sports carnivals had attendance rates not previously matched.